Dataform Field Naming Standards

 Prefix sf

-Secure attachments should have the prefix sf.
+Secure attachments have the prefix sf.

 Example: sfLossHistory